Work-Based Learning Education Supplemental Endorsement

 Licensure/certification

-Work-Based Learning certification disclosure for all states
+Work-Based Learning licensure disclosure for all states

 WSC students program the CIM Cell a the Manufacturing Lab

-Department of Technology & Applied Science
+Department of Technology and Applied Science

 Our programs empower graduates by developing technical skills, as well as career, leadership, and life skills.